CIROH-UA/ngen-datastream/INSTALL.md

 ```
 ./ngen-datastream/scripts/docker_builds.sh
 ```

-## AWS
-If you intended to interact with AWS via the datastream.
-Remember to configure AWS credentials on the host appropriately via `aws configure`.
+You're ready to run ngen-datastream!

+`aws_configure` if you intend to mount an s3 bucket or reference a bucket in the configuration.

+You're ready to run ngen-datastream!